LuisFX/CopilotKit/examples/copilot-form-filling-realtime/README-REALTIME.md

-# 🎙️ CopilotKit Realtime Voice Form Filling Example
+# 🎙️ CopilotKit Realtime Voice Medical Intake Form Example

-This example demonstrates how to use CopilotKit's OpenAI Realtime API integration for voice-enabled form filling.
+This example demonstrates how to use CopilotKit's OpenAI Realtime API integration for voice-enabled medical intake form filling.

 ## Features